SunitaDagar/AdvanceRegressionSupriseHosuing/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Out of 40 features in the final model, top 10 features in order of descending importance are 1stFlrSF, OverallQual, 2ndFlrSF, OverallCond, LotArea,BsmtFinSF1, GarageArea, BsmtQual, Neighborhood_Somerst, SaleType_New
+Top 10 features in order of descending importance are are 'Total_sqr_footage', 'OverallQual', 'Neighborhood_NoRidge', 'LotArea', 'Neighborhood_NridgHt', 'Neighborhood_StoneBr', 'GarageCars', 'Exterior2nd_BrkFace', 'Neighborhood_Somerst', 'OverallCond'

 - Lasso Regression is chosen as final model for having slightly better R-square value on test data.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->